Confluence 4.1-rc1 Release Notes

 When you run Confluence in Developer Mode, these warnings will instead cause an exception to be thrown and the processing of the template to be aborted.
 This is to give plugin developers much more immediate (and harder to ignore) feedback about potentially dangerous code.
 Developer Mode is turned on by the Atlassian SDK, so if you use the SDK to build or test your plugin you should know right away if there's something dangerous going on in your Velocity files.

-If you want to switch this behaviour back to just logging a warning, you should start Confluence with the
+If you want to switch this behavior back to just logging a warning, you should start Confluence with the

 -Dconfluence.velocity.deprecation.strictmode=false system property set.